In a

 or which concepts to join to make composite concepts, based on

-uncertainty on top of uncertainty (reminiscent of a house of
+particular uncertainty on top of uncertainty (reminiscent of a

-cards!): can the system build a robust networked hierarchy of
+house of cards!): can the system build a robust networked

 compounding)?
 How do we design algorithms and objectives so